 Readers share the books they read with others.
 After you read, you will create a one-pager (8.5×11) to let other readers know about your book.
 You will also rate your book.
-Your one-pager must have 7 sections.
+Your READ IT..LOVE IT..WRITE IT.. page must have 7 sections.
 You can organize it and decorate it any way you want to.
 In addition to the required sections, please be sure your project is neat, creative, and colorful.